phergie/phergie-irc-parser/README.md

 ## Install

-The recommended way to install react is [through composer](http://getcomposer.org).
+The recommended method of installation is [through composer](http://getcomposer.org).

 ```JSON
 {